ShakedYunger/Notes-Taking-App/README.md

 # Notes-Taking-App

-An application in react that allow you to take note
+An application in react that allow you to take note.